endoalex111-hash/Neon-Navbar/README.md

 ## 📄 License

-This project is licensed under the CC BY-NC 4.0 License.
+This project is licensed under a Custom Non-Commercial License (NC-1.0).
+Commercial use is strictly prohibited without permission.

 ---